 One of the best play houses I had as a kid was right in the middle of a giant old Laurel that had Ivy growing around its edges.
 The Ivy and Laurel were already there, just waiting for Pap to build a house and for a little skinny girl to take over their branches and dark leafy floors.

 Blind Pig reader, Bob Dalsemer, once shared a quote about Ivy from renowned ballad collector Cecil Sharp with me:

 “… it is quite in accordance with the habit of the mountaineer to call things by their wrong names, e.g. Laurel for Rhododendron; Ivy for Laurel; Vine for Ivy; Biscuit for Scone, etc.”

-For me-Mountain Laurels will always be Ivy and Rhododendrons will always be Laurels even if the names aren’t right.
+In my mind Mountain Laurel will always be Ivy and Rhododendron will always be Laurel even if the names aren’t right.